meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 - Logistics - +1 Rendevous singal per mission
 - Supply team - Call in a resupply once per mission (1 basic item per agent)
 - Rooms that give [+] on a single roll (Gym for SPINE, Shooting range for HEART?, Library for BRAIN)

+Bases
+- require 1 Crateful of Loot (Lootcrate) to upgrade
+- wires pay 2 crates of loot, and offer the ability to source at least 1 Cargo on site
+	- Cargo is as follows:
+		1. Anomalous Containment Unit (rare or special item) - can't sell
+		2. Construction Crate (materials for building) - buy or sell for 1 LC
+		3. Fuel Tank (refuels any 1 vehicle. upkeep: roll 1d5 for every vehicle, on a 1 vehicle runs out of fuel) - buy for 1, can't sell
+		4. Medical Crate (allows for rest in wire or contains 1d6 random medical supplies and 1d6 painkillers (+1 Hit, consumable)) - buy or sell for 1
+		5. Ordanance Crate (contains ammo and 1d6 weapons and armor) - buy or sell for 1
+		6. Heavy Ordanance Crate (ammo restock for one vehicle, 1 random heavy weapon and 1d6 frag grenades) - buy or sell for 1
+		7. Supply Crate (during wire allows all mercs to restock, otheriwse contains 1d6 common or standard issue items. required to sustain base, roll 1d5 for each barracks at base, on a 1 consume a supply crate or run dangerously low on resource. if happens twice, base is lost) - buy for 1 cannot sell
+- 1 Lootcrate = 25C
+- Upgrades:
+	- Vehicle Pad, store 1 vehicle
+	- Listening Station, leads on future missions of interest, intel on a future mission
+	- Bunker, convert a template room that be turned into any type of room
+	- Barracks, space for workers to live
+	- Squat, enough space for you to crash

+HOMEBASE
+Establishing a homebase costs 30 Credits - pick a location from the list in the following section.
+The homebase is fitted with the following setup (upgrades cost 10 credits each).
+COMMUNICATIONS: Basic shortwave radio.
+Upgrades: long-range HF radio, secured frequency modulator, signal interception unit.
+DEFENSES: Basic mechanical alarms.
+Upgrades: extensive alarm system, reinforced barricades, light sensor security system.
+LIVING QUARTERS: Basic accommodations.
+Upgrades: improved living conditions, individualized quarters, makeshift infirmary.
+WORKSHOPS: Basic repair tools.
+Upgrades: electronics bench, explosives handling area, advanced mechanic's bay.
+SURVEILLANCE: Basic lookout posts.
+Upgrades: periscope surveillance system, rooftop post, tripwire network.
+POWER: City-grid power connection.
+Upgrades: backup generator, improved wiring, isolated grounding system.

+HOMEBASE LOCATION
+When establishing a homebase, pick one of the following site types.
+ABANDONED WAREHOUSE: Half price for living quarters and workshops.
+Difficult to secure due to multiple entrances.
+UNDERGROUND BUNKER: Improved defenses with fortified entrances.
+Limited space risks upgrades costing more.
+OLD OFFICE BUILDING: Pre-existing network of old telecommunications lines.
+Suboptimal for fortification and defenses.
+SUBWAY STATION: Direct access to the city's subterranean transit network.
+Risk of power outages.
+OLD CARGO SHIP: Flexible and modular, can relocate.
+No landline or power grid.
+ROOFTOPS GREENHOUSES: Source of food and potential for medicinal plants.
+Exposed location, living quarters and workshops cost 50% more to build.
+SEWER JUNCTION: Access to the city's underbelly and waste streams (potential resources).
+Radio equipment is limited, and crew risks diseases.
+OLD FACTORY: Offers scraps and salvageable equipment during downtime.
+Unsuited for living, risks low morale and extended recovery time.
+DESERTED SHOPPING MALL: Variety of pre-existing facilities (restaurants, stores, etc.) for diverse uses.
+Risks upgrades taking longer time to implement.
+AIRSHIP DOCKING BAY: Quick access to vertical routes, potentially keeping an air vehicle.
+Exposed to the elements, demanding regular maintenance.

 Side Ops
 - Awards 1 or 2 Cargo/RQ (used to build/upgrade base).
 Done outside of Operations or Missions